-Guidance 2.6.1 Including Inline XBRL document in taxonomy packages [last updated: July 2021]
+Guidance 2.6.1 Including Inline XBRL document in taxonomy report packages [last updated: July 2024 August 2023]

-ESMA recommends that issuers follow the recommendations of XBRL International Working Group Note20, which indicates how Inline XBRL documents are to be included within a taxonomy package.
-Furthermore, the Inline XBRL document can have either a .html or .xhtml extension when submitted as a packaged report.
-Therefore, ESMA recommends software firms to ensure that:
+ESMA recommends that issuers prepare their ESEF submissions according to the Report Package 1.0 specification published by XBRL International 31 follow the recommendation of XBRL International 32, which indicates how Inline XBRL documents are to be included within a report package.
+Furthermore, the Inline XBRL document can have either a .html or .xhtml extension when submitted as a packaged report Issuers should follow all the provisions of the above specification, specifically in the context of the recognised file extensions for report types and report packages.
+Moreover, ESMA recommends that software firms ensure that, in case of incompliance with the above specification, the official specification error codes are presented to issuers.